jackkrebsbach/jackkrebsbach/README.md

 ### Hi there 👋

+## My name is Jack!

+I currently study Math at Hope College in Holland, MI.
+I use data analysis and statistical learning methods to solve problems.
+I also enjoy building web applications, and learning about software development.

 <!--
 **jackkrebsbach/jackkrebsbach** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.